uniquexor/yii2-vue/README.md

     },
 ```

+For now this package depends on JQuery to do ajax calls and other stuff.
+Should probably
+decouple it in the future...

 ## Usage

 To use this package, you need to create your own AssetBundle file and define your VUE